 Older structures in less-desirable areas that usually require renovations.
 Some 10- to 15-year-old Class A and 5- to 10-year-old Class B structures can be listed and priced as Class C.

-When you rent an office space, CAM costs may be rolled into your monthly payment.
+When you rent an office space, common area maintenance (CAM) costs may be rolled into your monthly payment.
 These are costs that the landlord incurs to take care of the property.
 Some examples include maintenance of the parking lot, lighting and landscaping.
 They can be up to 30-percent of your total lease amount, depending on the building’s class and amenities.

 Don’t forget about the cost of water, gas and electric.
 Unlike many residential lease agreements, commercial landlords generally don’t pay for any of the utilities.
-With the average cost of electricity alone for a small business being over $650 a month, forgetting to include the utilities when estimating your finances can leave you scrambling to cut the budget elsewhere.
+With the average cost of electricity alone for a small business being more than $650 a month, according to the U.S Energy Information Administration, forgetting to include the utilities when estimating your finances can leave you scrambling to cut the budget elsewhere.

 Property Taxes and Insurance